-Johnston County’s loss appears to be Rocky Mount’s gain as CSX moves forward with its plan to build the massive Carolina Connector cargo terminal on a stretch of empty land just north of Rocky Mount.
-The $270 million facility will be located on about 500 acres of land east of Highway 301 in Edgecombe County.
+Johnston County’s loss appears to be our gain as CSX Rocky Mount moves forward with its plan to build the massive Carolina Connector cargo terminal on a stretch of empty land just north of the city.
+The $270 million CSX Rocky Mount facility will be located on about 500 acres of land east of Highway 301 in Edgecombe County.

 Initial plans had CSX building a cargo hub in Johnston County, but those plans changed after landowners in Selma balked at the idea of being forced to sell their property.
 Four Oaks’ mayor tried to lure the project there, but residents quashed the idea as well.
 Residents in the Rocky Mount area, however, are welcoming the project because of what it will mean to the local economy.